terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/grpc/authn-and-authz.md

     });

     // SslCredentials is used here because this channel is using TLS.
-    // Channels that aren't using TLS should use ChannelCredentials.Insecure instead. var channel = GrpcChannel.ForAddress(address, new GrpcChannelOptions
+    // CallCredentials can't be used with ChannelCredentials.Insecure on non-TLS channels. var channel = GrpcChannel.ForAddress(address, new GrpcChannelOptions
     {
         Credentials = ChannelCredentials.Create(new SslCredentials(), credentials)